KopfdesDaemons/angular-route-param-example/README.md

-# Minimal Example for a route param and child routes in Angualar.
+# Minimal Example for a route param and child routes in Angular.